Basil L. Plumley: Personal life and death

 In 1949, Plumley married Deurice Dillon, with whom he had a daughter.
 They remained together until Deurice's death in May 2012.
 Plumley died of colon cancer in Columbus, Georgia, on October 10, 2012, at the age of 92.

 Plumley is a prominent figure in Lieutenant General Hal Moore's 1992 book We Were Soldiers Once… and Young, which chronicles the Battle of Ia Drang.
 In the 2002 film adaptation, Plumley is portrayed by Sam Elliott.

 Awards and decorations

-Per a 2015 U.S. Army memo, Plumley was entitled to wear the following decorations:
+Per a 2015 memo, the U.S. Army verified that Plumley was entitled to wear the following decorations: